firebase/firebase-ios-sdk/SwiftPackageManager.md

 ## Requirements

-- Requires Xcode 12.5
+- Requires Xcode 12.5 or above
 - Analytics requires clients to add `-ObjC` linker option.
 - See [Package.swift](Package.swift) for supported platform versions.

 ## Limitations

 - Analytics is only supported for iOS and cannot be used in apps that support other platforms.
-- watchOS support is available for Auth, Crashlytics, Messaging, Realtime Database, RemoteConfig, and Storage.
+- watchOS support is available for ABTesting, Auth, Crashlytics, Messaging, Realtime Database, RemoteConfig, and Storage.

 ## Installation